ae-bii/neural-geometry/README.md

 --------------------------------------------------------------------------------

-> [!CAUTION]
+> [!WARNING]
-> The package is still in its early stages.
+> This package is still in its early stages.
 Updates may cause breaking changes.

 Neural Geometry is a Python package inspired by the approach taken in [Neural Latent Geometry Search: Product Manifold Inference via Gromov-Hausdorff-Informed Bayesian Optimization](https://arxiv.org/pdf/2309.04810.pdf).